xebialabs/xebialabs.github.com/releases/3.0/referencemanual-final.markdown

 _Properties:_

 * **application(com.xebialabs.deployit.ci.Application)**: The application the package is a part of.
-* _deployableArtifacts(Set<com.xebialabs.deployit.ci.artifact.DeployableArtifact>)_: The set of deployable artifacts that are part of this package
+* _deployableArtifacts(Set of com.xebialabs.deployit.ci.artifact.DeployableArtifact)_: The set of deployable artifacts that are part of this package
-* _middlewareResources(Set<com.xebialabs.deployit.ci.MiddlewareResource>)_: The set of middleware resources that are part of this package
+* _middlewareResources(Set of com.xebialabs.deployit.ci.MiddlewareResource)_: The set of middleware resources that are part of this package
 * _version(STRING)_: The version of the application package.
 Examples; 1.0, 1.2.3, 1.0-SNAPSHOT, 3.4-MILESTONE-RC-3